Vkd1WV/Ocode_compiler/README.md

 fourth:
 	ref / deref (arithmetic depends on typesizes)?

-Enumerated types should each be in their own namespace

 REFERENCES
-	With Ref operator
+*	With Ref operator
-		variables must be implicitly dereferenced
+	*	variables must be implicitly dereferenced
-		reference passing must be done explicitly
+	*	reference passing must be done explicitly
-	Without ref operator
+*	Without ref operator
-		all variables need to be dereferenced to get their value constants do not need to be dereferenced, but may for consistancy passing anything to a function always passes the reference allows us to make explicit whether they are in or out.
+	*	all variables need to be dereferenced to get their value
+	*	constants do not need to be dereferenced, but may for consistancy
+	*	passing anything to a function always passes the reference allows us to make explicit whether they are in or out.

-Three adress code types:
-	parameter pass
-	call function
-	return function